stas-sultanov/docs/process/continous-production.md

 1. Verification
 1. Rollout

+### Creation
 Usualy based on research, input from business side or customers, **Ideas** are created.
 As mentioned earlier Idea is right anything, that if implemented will bring profit to the company.
-Once created Ideas are putted into the backlog and considered as **ToDo**, and actual **CP** process starts.
+Once originated - Ideas are putted into the **backlog** and considered as **ToDo**, and actual **CP** process starts.
+It is important to understand that ideas creation is creative process this why it's time line can not be predicted.

-Lets take a closer look at steps.
+Lets take a closer look at the steps:

 ### Analysis
-At this step,
+At this step, ideas are taken from **Backlog** and analised.
-It is important to understand that ideas creation is creative process this why it's time line can not be predicted.
+First point to analyze - if this idea will realy bring a profit.
+Second point to analyze - what is a best way to implement it, considering all current conditions and circumastances like architecture.
-The results of this stage are placed in **Ideas Bucket** in order to be considered for requirements production on the Design phase.
+The results of this stage are placed in **Ideas Bucket** in order to be considered for requirements production on the design.

 ### Design (Requirements Production)
 At this steps, ideas are taken from **Ideas Bucket** and process of designing ouccurs.